 Any of these results could have a substantial adverse impact on a Fund and its shareholders.
 For example, if a cybersecurity incident results in a denial of service, Fund shareholders could lose access to their electronic accounts and be unable to buy or sell Fund shares for an unknown period of time, and service providers could be unable to access electronic systems to perform critical duties for the Fund, such as trading, NAV calculation, shareholder accounting or fulfilment of Fund share purchases and redemptions.
 Cybersecurity incidents could cause a Fund or Fund service provider to incur regulatory penalties or scrutiny, reputational damage, additional compliance costs associated with corrective measures, or financial loss of a significant magnitude and could result in allegations that a Fund or Fund service provider violated privacy and other laws.
 Similar adverse consequences could result from cybersecurity incidents affecting issuers of securities in which a Fund invests, counterparties with which a Fund engages in transactions, governmental and other regulatory authorities, exchange and other financial market operators, banks, brokers, dealers, insurance companies, and other financial institutions and other parties.
+Furthermore, as a result of cyberattacks, disruptions or failures, an exchange or market may close or issue trading halts on specific securities or the entire market, which may result in a Fund being, among other things, unable to buy or sell certain securities or unable to accurately price its investments.
 Risk management systems and business continuity plans seek to reduce the risks associated with cybersecurity in the event there is a cybersecurity breach, but there are inherent limitations in these systems and plans, including the possibility that certain risks may not have been adequately identified or prepared for, in large part because different or unknown threats may emerge in the future.
 Furthermore, the Funds do not control the cybersecurity systems and plans of the issuers of securities in which the Funds invest or the Funds' third party service providers or trading counterparties or any other service providers whose operations may affect the Funds or their shareholders.
 The widespread use of work from home arrangements, such as during the COVID-19 pandemic, may increase operational and information security risks.
 Most issuers in which the Funds invest are heavily dependent on computers and other technological platforms and resources for data storage and operations, which require ready access to the internet to conduct their business.
 Thus, cybersecurity incidents could also affect issuers of securities in which a Fund invests, leading to significant loss of value in the securities of issuers impacted by any such cybersecurity incidents.